NickG1216/Computer-Info-Sys-Portfolio/Database Design/README.md

-This section is a solid and practical foundation for the design and implementation of database systems.
+This section of my portfolio provides a solid and practical foundation for the design and implementation of database systems.
 Emphasis is on the relational database model, with significant coverage of basic relational database concepts, normalization, E-R modeling, and SQL.
 Additional topics include data warehouse, fundamental transaction management concepts, and more recent data storage technologies. this demonstrates experince with Microsoft Visio and SQL server.